paulghaddad/baby_site/src/pages/activities-5-6-months/index.md

 ![Baby sitting ](/img/img_9491.jpeg)

 Hayden was content in the sitting position.
-But then came the day when a ball he was playing with rolled a bit too far -- too far from his reach.
+But then came the day when a ball he was playing with rolled a bit too far from his reach.

 He just sat there, looking at it.
 I could see him thinking: “what do I do now?!”

 Thus began a game that we liked to play, which helped him learn how to get out of the sitting position, so he could retrieve the toy.

-Begin with baby in a sitting position and station a desired toy out of reac**h**.
+Begin with baby in a sitting position and station a desired toy out of reach.
 Or give baby a toy, like a ball, and wait for him to drop it.
 A ball is ideal because it’ll roll once dropped.

 ![Baby leaning forward from sitting position](/img/img_9492.jpeg)